 - 2 dashes Fernet-Branca

-Add all the ingredients into a mixing glass with ice and stir.
+Add the gin, sweet vermouth and Fernet-Branca into a mixing glass with ice and stir until well-chilled.

 Strain into a chilled cocktail glass.